LarnuUK/SearchDatabaseForValue/README.md

 A procedure to search an entire database for a specific value.

 # Requirements
-SQL Server 2017+ - dbo.SearchDatabaseForValue
+SQL Server 2017+ - SearchDatabaseForValue
-SQL Server 2008+ - dbo.SearchDatabaseForValue_XML
+SQL Server 2008+ - SearchDatabaseForValue_XML

 Azure SQL Database is supported, provided that the database name parameter is the same as the database that the procedure is created is.

 # Deployment
-Execute the `dbo.QuoteSqlvariant.sql` and then `dbo.SearchDatabaseForValue.sql` and/or `dbo.SearchDatabaseForValue_XML.sql` scripts in your desired database.
-The schema can be changed from `dbo` without issue (ensure that if you deploy `QuoteSqlvariant` to a different schema that you update the schema in `SearchDatabaseForValue`'s definition).
+Execute the `QuoteSqlvariant.sql` (within `fn/Functions`) and then `SearchDatabaseForValue.sql` and/or `SearchDatabaseForValue_XML.sql` scripts (within `sp/StoredProcedures`) in your desired database.
+The schemas can be changed without issue (ensure that if you deploy `QuoteSqlvariant` to a different schema that you update the schema in `SearchDatabaseForValue`'s definition).

 # Usage